Azure-Terraform/terraform-azurerm-kubernetes/cert-manager/README.md

-# Azure - Kubernetes Cert-Manager Certificate Module
+# Azure - Kubernetes Cert-Manager Module

 ## Introduction

-This module will use cert-manager to create Let's Encrypt certificate and Kubernetes secret.
+This module will use install cert-manager into a Kubernetes cluster and configure support for letsencrypt/azuredns.

 <br />